By Alastair Mullens, Head of Vertus, Canary Wharf Group’s Build to Rent arm

 At 10 George Street, we have begun to reopen the social spaces for residents, by ensuring that social distancing is possible.
 We’ve removed some furniture in the lounge space and terrace as this naturally encourages social distancing – and residents will also be able to book spaces in the lounge online so there’s no unnecessary queuing.
 Residents will also be able to book out the gym and private dining room – and these spaces will be thoroughly cleaned between each use.
 By adapting these spaces to social distancing rules, residents are still able to enjoy the high-quality amenity areas and have a change of scenery, something so important for mental wellbeing.

-Many developers have coined onto virtual viewings, this is something that has worked well at Vertus as an additional tool for enquiries throughout the crisis.
+Many Build to Rent operators and developers have coined onto virtual viewings – this is something that has worked well at Vertus as an additional tool for enquiries throughout the crisis.
 From virtual viewings given, we’ve had 33 physical bookings organised and had seven offers.
 If able to organise, they work well as they provide extra reassurances to potential tenants.

 Construction and social distancing